benlug/data-projects-portfolio/README.md

 # Data Project Portfolio

 Welcome to my data project portfolio.
-This is a summary of all projects related to skills in the Data Science and Data Engineering fields.
+Here is a collection of my data projects with links to each repository.

 ## SQL

-Here is a collection of my data projects with links to each repository.

 | Project Name                          | Description                                                                                                                                                                                                                                                                                                  | Link                                                                                                                           |
 |---------------------------------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|--------------------------------------------------------------------------------------------------------------------------------|